 - LDL (low-density lipoprotein), the "bad cholesterol"

 - HDL (high-density lipoprotein), the "good cholesterol"

-Some lipid panels provide more detailed information, with information on the presence and sizes of various fat particles in the blood.
-Research is ongoing into the possible contribution to heart disease of these factors.
-Currently, there is no consensus on when more advanced testing of fat particle size is necessary.
+Some lipid panels can give even more detailed information, like the presence and sizes of various fat particles in your blood.
+Researchers are looking into what, if any, affect these traits have on heart disease.
+There's no clear guidelines on when this more advanced testing is needed.

-So you've gone hungry overnight, endured a small bloodletting, and dutifully returned to receive your lipid panel test results.
-Now, what do the numbers in your lipid panel mean?
+So you've gone hungry overnight, endured a small bloodletting, and dutifully returned to get your results.
+Now, what do the numbers mean?

 For total cholesterol:

-- 200 milligrams per deciliter (mg/dL) or less is considered normal.
+- 200 milligrams per deciliter (mg/dL) or less is normal.

 - 201 to 240 mg/dL is borderline.

 - Less than 100 mg/dL is ideal.